Saur0o0n/PIDKiln/README.md

 Optional:
 - DC/AC secondary relay - like SLA-05VDC-SL-C (240V/30A) mechanical relay
 - Additional MAX31855 board with K-type thermocouple for housing temperature measuring
+- Coil power meter - 30A/1V.
+This is contact less power meter that generates small current when energy flows inside it's coil.
+Mine already had burden resistor - so on output it produces -1V to 1V, proportionally it's coil rated for 30A.
+We just need to measure it to know how much juice flows to the heater.
 - Perhaps a kiln :)

 ## BOM and expenses